Back to blog

 </html>

-Going further, open PyCharm and after a right click on the project area navigate to New -> Python File.
-Congratulations and welcome to your new playground!
+Going further, you can create a new Python file by navigating to New > Python File.
+Congratulations, and welcome to your new playground!

-First, we can use Beautiful Soup to extract a list of all the tags used in our sample HTML file.
-For this, we will use the soup.descendants generator.
+First, you can use Beautiful Soup to extract a list of all the tags used in our sample HTML file.
+For this step, you can use the soup.descendants generator:

 from bs4 import BeautifulSoup